 Your pet has to be 5 weeks old at the start of cover, and there is no upper age limit.
 We do not stop offering cover when your pet is older, as long as there has not been a break in cover.

 Unfortunately, our policies do not cover pre-existing conditions.
 Please see the policy terms and conditions for further information.

 Our Accident & Illness Essential, Plus, and Extra policies provide cover for dental treatment as a result of an accident but any routine or illness related dentistry is excluded.
 All Dentistry cover is excluded for our Accident only and Accident and Illness Only policies.

 Our policies do not cover dogs used for working, trade, profession or business.

 Yes, you can still arrange cover if your pet is not vaccinated.
 However, unvaccinated pets will not be covered for the illnesses that could have been prevented from the vaccination.

 Depending on your status we may be able to offer payment of your policy in monthly instalments.
-These are interest free and include Insurance Premium Tax at the current rate.
+These are interest free.

-Your cover starts straight away for accidents.
+There is a waiting period for accidents of 48hrs.
 There is a waiting period of 14 days for illness cover which means that no claims can be made for illness within the first 14 days of the policy.